 2. Infrastructure automation and DevOps at scale

 With infrastructure automation and DevOps, 30-35% of activities can be automated across the IT chain like provisioning, testing, deployment, patching, and support.
-A European bank has lowered its IT infrastructure team by 45% in less than 9-months by implementing the automation and reducing manual intervention at any stage.
+A European bank has reduced its IT infrastructure team by 45% in less than 9-months by implementing the automation and reducing manual intervention at any stage.

 4. Nurturing talents